Where to find Ogham Stones in Ireland

 Ogham is an ancient Irish (and British) alphabet, that consists of twenty characters formed by parallel lines on either side of or across a continuous line.
 It is the earliest form of writing in Ireland, dating back to the 4th century A.D. and was in use for around 500 years.
 The Ogham Stones in Ireland are found all over the country but dominantly in Waterford, Cork and Kerry.

-If you would like some jewellery imbued with Irish craftsmanship and featuring the Ogham language you need to head to Claddagh Design who have some seriously beautiful Ogham writing pieces.
+If you would like some jewellery imbued with Irish craftsmanship and featuring the Ogham language you need to head to Claddagh Design which has some seriously beautiful Ogham writing pieces.

-Kerry has around 1/3 of the total of the Ogham stones in Ireland and in the Dingle peninsula, there is approximately 60 Ogham stones.
+Kerry has around 1/3 of the total of the Ogham stones in Ireland and in the Dingle peninsula, there are approximately 60 Ogham stones.

 Beyond Ireland, Ogham stones can be found wherever the Irish settled such as Cornwall, Devon, Wales and the Isle of Man.
 In Scotland, there are many stones but they seem to be in Old Norse or Pictish.

 Historians and archaeologists believe that Ogham began in the southwest of Ancient Ireland and moved with the Irish who left the area.
 Sadly, many of the Irish Ogham stones have been re-used and found near churches and abbeys which indicates that they might have been incorporated into the Christian religions of the time.

 Archaeological evidence suggests that the surviving Ogham stones in Ireland date back to the 4th to 6th centuries.
 The original form of ogham represented approximately 80 sounds from Gaelic, with 20 symbols arranged in four groups of five.